odoo/documentation/inventory/shipping/setup/ups_credentials.rst

 =====================================================
-How to get UPS credentials for integration with Odoo?
+How to get UPS credentials for integration with Twenty20?
 =====================================================

-In order to use the Odoo UPS API, you will need:
+In order to use the Twenty20 UPS API, you will need:

 - A UPS.com user ID and password